FREE TRIAL UPGRADE!

 Here’s a case in point of sign regulations in action.
 The Occupational Safety and Health Administration (OSHA) issued a $42,000 proposed penalty to a food company for failing to post “safety instruction signs” in areas where combustible food ingredients are processed.
 The agency explains that the ingredients, when processed, create a fire and explosion hazard; therefore, signs must be used to provide employees with instructions about safety measures, per 29 CFR 1910.145(c)(3).

-The applicable federal OSHA regulations at 29 CFR 1910 to 1928 must be reviewed to ensure sign compliance.
-Sign requirements are found throughout those regulations for general industry, maritime, construction, and agriculture.
+To ensure sign compliance, the applicable federal OSHA regulations at 29 CFR 1910 to 1928 must be reviewed to ensure sign compliance.
+Sign requirements are sprinkled throughout those regulations for general industry, maritime, construction, and agriculture.
 Examples include, but are not limited to, the following:

 State and local codes and regulations may also require signs.